-- The financial reporting framework on which the financial information to be audited has been prepared, including any need for reconciliations to another financial reporting framework. - Industry-specific reporting requirements such as reports mandated by industry regulators. - The expected audit coverage, including the number and locations of components to be included. - The nature of the control relationships between a parent and its components that determine how the group is to be consolidated. - The extent to which components are audited by other auditors. - The nature of the business segments to be audited, including the need for specialised knowledge. - The reporting currency to be used, including any need for currency translation for the financial information audited. - The need for a statutory audit of standalone financial statements in addition to an audit for consolidation purposes. - Whether the entity has an internal audit function and if so, whether, in which areas and to what extent, the work of the function can be used for purposes of the audit. - The entity's use of service organisations and how the auditor may obtain evidence concerning the design or operation of controls performed by them. - The expected use of audit evidence obtained in previous audits, for example, audit evidence related to risk assessment procedures and tests of controls. - The effect of information technology on the audit procedures, including the availability of data and the expected use of computer-assisted audit techniques. - The coordination of the expected coverage and timing of the audit work with any reviews of interim financial information and the effect on the audit of the information obtained during such reviews. - The availability of client personnel and data.
+- The financial reporting framework on which the financial information to be audited has been prepared, including any need for reconciliations to another financial reporting framework. - Industry-specific reporting requirements such as reports mandated by industry regulators. - The expected audit scope, including the components at which audit work is expected to be performed for purposes of a group audit, and the extent to which component auditors will be involved. - The nature of the control relationships between a parent and its entities or business units that determine how the group is to be consolidated. - The nature of the business segments to be audited, including the need for specialised knowledge. - The reporting currency to be used, including any need for currency translation for the financial information audited. - The requirement for an audit of financial statements for statutory, regulatory or other reasons, in addition to audit work performed for purposes of a group audit. - Whether the entity has an internal audit function and if so, whether, in which areas and to what extent, the work of the function can be used for purposes of the audit. - The entity's use of service organisations and how the auditor may obtain evidence concerning the design or operation of controls performed by them. - The expected use of audit evidence obtained in previous audits, for example, audit evidence related to risk assessment procedures and tests of controls. - The effect of information technology on the audit procedures, including the availability of data and the expected use of computer-assisted audit techniques. - The coordination of the expected coverage and timing of the audit work with any reviews of interim financial information and the effect on the audit of the information obtained during such reviews. - The availability of client personnel and data.